hugocoutinho21/hugocoutinho21/README.md

-# 💫 About Me:
+# About Me:
 Hi, I'm Hugo Coutinho, currently studying Computer Engineering at ISEP.
-I’m focused on leveling up my programming skills — learning Java, Unix commands, Git, and all the essentials to build real projects.
-I’m always trying to understand how things work behind the scenes and improve a bit every day.<br>Fun fact about me: I fix most bugs with coffee and stubbornness.
+<br>I’m focused on leveling up my programming skills — learning Java, Unix commands, Git, and all the essentials to build real projects.
+<br>I’m always trying to understand how things work behind the scenes and improve a bit every day.
+<br>Fun fact about me: I fix most bugs with coffee and stubbornness.

 # 🌐 Socials: